arcdocs/arcdocs.github.io/_sources/software/applications/ansys/cfx.md

 ## Running CFX

-ANSYS CFX is a high-performance, general purpose fluid dynamics application.
+Ansys CFX is a high-performance, general purpose fluid dynamics application.

 ## Developer Website

 More information about CFX can be found on the [Ansys Website](https://www.ansys.com/en-GB/Products/Fluids/ANSYS-CFX).

-Ansys also provide face-to-face [training](https://www.ansys.com/Services/Training-Center).
+Training provided by Ansys can be found at [Ansys Training Center](https://www.ansys.com/Services/Training-Center).

 ## Getting started